MattKevan/kevan.tv/_work/cocreate.md

 ## Background

-Co-Create are a leadership coaching consultancy, working with organisations such as Unicef, Trainline, Mercedes-Benz and Bank of England.
+Co-Create are a leadership training and coaching consultancy with clients that include Unicef, The Trainline, Mercedes-Benz and the Bank of England.
 They needed a new brochure site to advertise their services and promote their case studies.

 <img alt="Co Create consultancy screenshot" src="/images/cocreate.jpg" class="wide">

 ## Solution

-I built a new website in Wordpress, using the Genesis base theme.
+This was a pure development task as the designs had already been commissioned.
+I built the site with Wordpress, using the Genesis base theme and custom-made  Gutenberg blocks.